-When it comes to query letters, I hear the same questions over and over again from people just starting out in travel writing.
+When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 As a freelance travel writer, you'll hear conflicting advice about queries.
 This article will set the record straight in terms of how I do things, what has been successful for me, and the advice I give to my coaching clients.